« Previous Page

 A change in the usual pattern of stable angina means that the blood

 flow has become more impaired (called unstable angina).
-It is a warning sign
+It may mean that you are having a heart attack.

 Current as of: